tooltwist/juice.io/src/v2/guide/index.md

 ## Configuring a project
 ### Overview
-To configure any project you will first need to select the project in the relevant environment tab and select ‘configure’.
+To configure any project you will first need to select the project in the relevant environment tab, then select ‘configure’.
 This will bring you to a screen that displays the projects variable names and the dependencies’ variable names.
 You will need to fill in all fields, then click send.
 This will create a text file that can be reformatted for your specific purposes.
 The next steps will be determined based on your required environment.

 (SCREEN SHOT OF ENVIRONMENT>DEPLOYABLE>CONFIGURE BUTTON) (SCREEN SHOT OF CONFIG FORM)

 #### Using Juice-client CLI in a Docker container
 Our objective with juice-client is to use the same Docker image in different environments, whilst still updating the config files as your project develops.
-That is, the same image will be used on the developers desktop machine/laptop AND on AWS servers during continuous integration (CI), development testing, User Acceptance testing (UAT), staging and production environments.
+This means the same image will be used on the developers desktop machine/laptop AND on AWS servers during continuous integration (CI), development testing, User Acceptance testing (UAT), staging and production environments.
 In this sense, the applications are protected against unwarranted changes during deployment from one environment on to the next.

 #### Where are the configs stored?
 Depending on the environment, the config will be stored in either a flat JSON format or on AWS Secrets Manager.
 Examples: